 No account is taken of the amount of time an applicant with a school leaving certificate has to wait before embarking on his/her studies.

-Which documents do I need in order to enrol for the course?
+What documents do I need in order to enrol for the course?

 Can I hand in my certificate later if it hasn’t yet been issued when I want to enrol for the master’s degree course?

 If you are still taking examinations when you apply, your application is deemed provisional.
 If you are admitted to the course, your confirmation of acceptance for studies (CAS) will contain information about the remaining procedures that have to be followed.
-The deadline for the submission of the final certificate can be extended till mid-November at the latest.
+The deadline for submission of the final certificate can be extended till mid-November at the latest.
 Further information about deadlines can be found in your CAS.
-Enquiries relating to the submission of certificates for the purpose of enrolment should be addressed to the Student Affairs Office.
+Enquiries relating to the submission of certificates for the purpose of enrolment should be addressed to the Student Admissions Office.